Uberspace/lab/source/guide_satis.rst

   */5 * * * * /home/$USER/bin/satisupdate

-You can learn more about cronjobs in the `uberspace manual cron article <https://manual.uberspace.de/en/daemons-cron.html>`_.
+You can learn more about cronjobs in the :manual:`uberspace manual cron article <daemons-cron>`.

 Add your custom domain
 ----------------------

-If you want to use a custom domain you can add it to your uberspace by following the steps of the `uberspace manual domains article <https://manual.uberspace.de/en/web-domains.html>`_.
+If you want to use a custom domain you can add it to your uberspace by following the steps of the :manual:`uberspace manual domains article <web-domains>`.

 After that you can add your domain to the third line of the satis config file containing the word homepage.